 - Manilla Envelopes

 Think about how much these items would cost if bought elsewhere, and then decide if the dollar store it worth checking out.

-Read More: Smarter Shopping or Home
+Read More: Smart Shopping Tips or Home

 source: The Skint Dad Blog

 When I lived in the United States I never used to think about how much water we used.
 Now that we live in the Middle East, where water is always in short supply, I think about it often.
 As a result I’ve come up with a few ways to save money on the water bill.

 Here are 5 Tips For Using Less Water:

 1) Wet, Wash and Rinse.
 Showers are big water guzzlers.
 To economize, don’t run the water any longer than you need to.
 Instead, after you wet your body turn off the water.
 Don’t turn it on again until your done washing and are ready to rinse.

 2) Wash Dishes the Frugal Way.
 First soak the dishes for about 10 minutes.
 Then scrub and stack on the side.
 When a small stack is ready to be rinsed, turn on the water and quickly run them through.
 Be careful not to let the dishes sit so long that the soap begins to harden.